Explore the Backcountry With a Colorado Hut Trip

 San Juan Huts

-For a quintessential hut experience, you can’t beat these five backcountry ski huts connecting Telluride, Ridgway and Ouray in southwest Colorado.
+For a quintessential hut experience, you can’t beat these five backcountry San Juan Huts connecting Telluride, Ridgway and Ouray in southwest Colorado.
 Trek hut to hut — or access any of them individually — along 60 miles of Nordic trails in the jagged Sneffels Range.
 An abundance of terrain nearby offers additional opportunities for intermediate, advanced and extreme powder hounds.
-Each hut sleeps eight and range in location from 3 to nearly 10 miles apart.
+Each hut sleeps eight, with treks between trailheads and huts ranging from 3 to 9 mile.

 OPUS Hut